charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 It might be subtle, but notice how (B) appears more grayish than (C).
 This difference is much more noticeable on an actual, physical, low-res e-ink screen.

 Atkinson dithering isn't implemented in Pillow (yet), which only supports Floyd-Steinberg.
-Since the process involves many for-loops, Python isn't the most efficient choice for this task.
-However, by using Numba, we can speed things up and quickly get a working solution.
+Since the process involves many for-loops, Python isn't the most efficient choice.
+However, using Numba (JIT), we can speed things up and quickly get a working solution.
 As seen in:

 <details markdown="1">
 <summary><b>Atkinson Dithering Python Implementations</b></summary>